What is a chronic illness?

 Benefits of having a list of chronic diseases

 A comprehensive list of chronic diseases is a valuable tool for healthcare practitioners.
-It serves not only as an educational resource but also as a guide for preventive services, diagnosis, and chronic care management.
+It serves as an educational resource and a guide for preventive services, diagnosis, and chronic care management.
 Here are several key benefits of having this list:

 • Quick reference: A well-organized list of chronic illnesses serves as a quick reference guide, allowing healthcare practitioners to rapidly identify and familiarize themselves with various conditions, their symptoms, and potential complications.